aeonetos/Swiss-PDGs/README.md

 Inferred MV grids in Switzerland.
 </p>

+### Pandapower data
+For the simulation in pandapower, we provide excel files containing the information of the grid for all LV and MV.
+For instance, if you want to load and test a grid, you can use the following code:
+'''python
+import pandapower as pp
+lv_grid=pp.from_excel('_grid.xlsx')
+pp.runpp(lv_grid)
+'''
+### Matpower data
+For the simulation in Matpower, csv files for the information of bus, branch, and generator are provided.
+To load and test the grid, you can use the following code:
+'''matlab
+bus = readtable(bus_data.csv, 'ReadVariableNames', true);
+branch = readtable(branch_data.csv, 'ReadVariableNames', true);
+gen = readtable(generator_data.csv, 'ReadVariableNames', true);
+mpc.version = '2';
+mpc.baseMVA = 100;
+mpc.bus = bus{:, :};
+mpc.branch = branch{:, :};
+mpc.gen = gen{:, :};
+results = runpf(mpc)
+'''
 ## Web app for data visualization

 We are developing a web app for visualizing the data.
 A snapshot of it is presented below for illustrative purposes.
 It will be publicly accessible soon.